gpista/open-wc/packages/building-rollup/README.md

 ## Injecting a service worker

-When you use `createSpaConfig` a service worker is generated automatically.
-It is not injected into your `index.html` by default to prevent unexpected results.
+When you use `createSpaConfig` a service worker is generated automatically with Workbox.
+The service worker registration is not injected into your `index.html` by default to prevent unexpected results.
 You can turn this on by enabling the `injectServiceWorker` option:

 ```js
 const baseConfig = createSpaConfig({